BenMcLean981/BenMcLean981.github.io/README.md

 I host my frontend as static files on Github Pages.
 As such, no back-end is needed.
 However, I am brainstorming a project which would require a backend.

-### Testing (React)
+### Testing (@Testing-library)

 I have never tested React before, and I believed this would be a good oportunity to do so.
-I am using the testing library with Create React App (CRA) and will be aiming to learn how to make good React tests, not necessarily just get high coverage.
+I am using the testing library that ships with Create React App (CRA) and will be aiming to learn how to make good React tests.
+I have set a coverage target of 80%, though internally I try to write good maintainable tests for 100% coverage.

 ### CSS (Tailwind CSS)